Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.backendServices.list({ project: "project",  });

 /*
-Retrieves a list of all usable backend services in the specified project.
+Retrieves a list of all usable backend services for Application Load Balancers and Proxy Network Load Balancers in the specified project.
+Backend services for external and internal passthrough Network Load Balancers are not included in the response.
 */
 await gapi.client.compute.backendServices.listUsable({ project: "project",  });